Kalanchoe fedtschenkoi Raym.-Hamet & Perrier

 Lavender Scallops, Kalanchoe Stonecrop, South American Air Plant, Gray Sedum

-Bryophyllum fedtschenkoi, also known as Kalanchoe fedtschenkoi, is a perennial succulent with upright flowering stems and decumbent, spreading sterile (non-flowering) stems that take root wherever they lie on the ground.
+Bryophyllum fedtschenkoi, also known as Kalanchoe fedtschenkoi, is a perennial succulent with upright flowering stems and decumbent, spreading, sterile (non-flowering) stems that take root wherever they lie on the ground.
 It grows up to 2 feet (60 cm) tall and half as wide.
-The glabrous (hairless) blue green leaves are thick and fleshy.
-They are oblong and up to 2 inches (5 cm) in length with 2-8 conspicuous teeth around the edges.
-The purple or reddish brown flowers are bell shaped, up 1.8 inches (2 cm) long and hang in loose clusters from upright stems.
+The glabrous, blue green leaves are thick and fleshy.
+They are oblong and up to 2 inches (5 cm) long, with 2 to 8 conspicuous teeth around the edges.
+The purple or reddish brown flowers are bell shaped, up 0.8 inches (2 cm) long and hang in loose clusters from upright stems.

 How to Grow and Care